charming-art/charming/README.md

 ### Charming is lightweight but extensible

 Charming is lightweight because it focuses solely on one thing: drawing shapes driven by data, with the minified [core bundle](https://cdn.jsdelivr.net/npm/@charming-art/charming/dist/cm.core.umd.min.js) coming it at just 23kb.
 The other features are exposed as helper modules and can be adopted incrementally.
-Each modules have a thoughtfully designed interface, letting users plug in their own functions for processors, transforms, shapes...even custom renderers.
-In the future, there is potential to expand Charming with the development of various plugins, including a physics engine, plotting library, computational geometry toolkit, and image processing modules.
+Each modules have a thoughtfully designed interface, letting users plug in their own functions or objects for processors, transforms, shapes...even custom renderers.
+In the future, there is possibility to expand Charming with the development of various plugins, including a physics engine, plotting library, computational geometry toolkit, and image processing module.

 ### Charming is beginner friendly